-Scripture does not support equating abortion with murder, and the Lord does not direct us to consider a fetus to be the same as a living person.
-In Genesis 2:7, the Lord gave life by breathing into Adam — showing that breath is what brings life.
-A child becomes a living person when it takes its first breath.
+In Genesis 2:7, the Lord gave life by breathing into Adam — breath is what brings life, and a child becomes a living person when it takes its first breath.

 And formed God the man, dust from the earth, and breathed into his face breath of life and became the man into a living being.